As every new parent knows, bathing a baby is a finely tuned balancing act.

 A Spanish designed retro-inspired sea horse, this little cutie is free from BPA, PVC, Phthalate, and Nitrosamine.
 It can double up as a teething toy, too, as Bubbles is very easy to grasp and safe to chew.

 For your reassurance, biodegradable Bubbles is made from 100% natural rubber (from the Hevea tree), and OIl & Carol have only used natural food dyes to paint it.
-And no hole in Bubbles means no mold should form on the toy.
+And the absence of a hole in Bubbles means no mold should form on the toy.

 The rubber duck: a classic bath toy for babies.
 Bath times will be lovely with this cute companion for your baby.
 You don’t need to worry about this duck containing any nasties, as Hevea is a sustainable company that has sourced natural rubber derived from the Hevea tree.
 Also, this non-tox toy is BPA, PVC, and Phthalate Free.

 It comes in three different colors and is made without any holes, so no water will get trapped inside, and no mold will collect inside.

 This educational toy is great for little explorers, as its large handle combined with the big opening allows babies to scoop the water and pour it out again.